shntnu/neusis/docs/index.md

 # Neusis: Multi-machine Nix Configuration System

-**Purpose**: This is the main entry point for the Neusis documentation.
-It provides an overview of the system, its capabilities, and quick reference commands for common operations.
-This document serves as the starting point for understanding and using the Neusis system.

 Welcome to the Neusis documentation.
 This repository contains a comprehensive Nix-based configuration system for managing multiple machines and user environments.

 ## What is Neusis?